readmerry-LP/data_gaps/README.md

 A global **From / To** date range selector sits at the top of every tab.
 Selecting a range updates:
 - Overview KPI cards
 - Weekly trend chart (all warehouses and per-warehouse)
-- New vs. carried-over chart
+- New vs. carried-over chart (also warehouse-aware — selecting a warehouse shows that warehouse's new/carryover data for the filtered range)
 - Warehouse weekly trend chart
+- Gap type bar chart in the Warehouses tab
-- Top 3 gap types in the Warehouse tab
+- Top 3 gap types in the Warehouses tab

-Charts based on all-time aggregates (gap type totals, org heatmap, age donut) are unaffected — they show the full reporting period regardless of the filter.
+Charts based on all-time aggregates (org heatmap) are unaffected.
+The gap age donut in Overview reflects the selected warehouse filter but not the date range, as it represents a cumulative breakdown.

 ---